 Are you even a Designer at all?

 Or are you a glorified Huckster—a puffed-up propaganda artist with a fancy job title in an open-plan office?

 Whether we choose to recognize it or not, designers have both the authority and the responsibility to prevent our products from becoming needlessly invasive, addictive, dishonest, or harmful.
 We can continue to pretend this is someone else’s job, but it’s not.
 It’s our job.

 We’re the first line of defense to protect people’s privacy, safety, and sanity.
 In many, many cases we’re failing at that right now.

 If the past 20 years of tech represent the Move Fast and Break Things era, now it’s time to slow down and take stock of what’s broken.

 The stakes are high and they’ll keep getting higher.
-Grab those sociology and ethics textbooks and get to work.
+Let’s get to work.